 If I could eat just one Vietnamese dish for the rest of my life, then it would definitely be bun cha.
 I love this dish and ate it as often as I could in Hanoi.
 It’s commonly eaten with nem cua be which is a type of fried spring roll made with crab.

 9. Bun Cha Dac Kim

 This was where we had our first taste of bun cha two years ago.
-Open since 1965, Bun Cha Dac Kim has long been considered one of the best places to have bun cha in Hanoi.
-In fact, when my brother and sister-in-law took a food tour in Hanoi, their local guide took them here.
+Open since 1965, Bun Cha Dac Kim has long been considered one of the best places to have bun cha in the city.
+In fact, when my brother and sister-in-law took a Hanoi food tour, their local guide took them here.

 As described, bun cha and nem cua be are often eaten together so you should definitely get a side of these crab spring rolls to enjoy with your bun cha.
 They go perfectly well together.